git-pull/tao-of-tmux/manuscript/04-server.md

 The server part of tmux is how your sessions are able to stay alive even after your client is detached.

+You can detach a tmux session from an SSH server and reconnect at a later time.
+You can detach a tmux session, stop your X server in Linux/BSD, and reattach your tmux session in a TTY or new X server.

 The tmux server won't go away until all sessions are closed first.

 ## Servers hold sessions